msambam/TestWebApplication/README.md

 # TestWebApplication

-This is a test application for .NET Core.
+This is a test application .